Command & Conquer: Renegade: Reception

 In the United States, Renegade sold 250,000 copies and earned $7.8 million by August 2006, after its release in February 2002.
 It was the country's 79th best-selling computer game between January 2000 and August 2006.
 Command & Conquer: Renegade received "generally favorable reviews" according to the review aggregation website Metacritic.

 Greg Kasavin of GameSpot said that "the game does have some noticeable problems, though C&C fans may find themselves having too much fun to care", but he also criticizes the game, stating that "Westwood has never made a shooter before, and you can tell".
 The publication later named Renegade a runner-up for its February 2002 "Game of the Month" award.
 IGN's Steve Butts commented on the game's repetitiveness, writing: "I guess I wanted something a lot less scripted and a lot less cramped from the single player game...As it is, it's a lot like running through a hall until you get to a building, clearing the building and then running through a hallway until you get to the next building".
 Furthermore, he criticizes the AI, saying: "More than just about anything else it's the dreadful AI that ruins the potential enjoyment of the game.
 Enemies possess very little sophistication and their main tactic seems to consist of running right towards you trying to empty their ammo clips as fast as possible".

 Renegade was praised for its online play.
 The Gamers' Temple wrote that "[...]Westwood continues their tradition of excellent multiplayer support with Renegade".
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Renegade for "Online Gameplay of the Year".